 As previously announced, Signature will launch the new venue with Athol Fugard as its inaugural Residency One playwright.
 Residency One "is Signature's core one-year Playwright-in-Residence program that produces a series of plays from the body of work of one accomplished writer."
 This has been the Signature's "signature" initiative since its founding.

+Throughout the 2012 season, Signature will explore the works of Fugard, the South African playwright, director and actor, who was honored with a special Tony Award for Lifetime Achievement at the 2011 Tony Awards.
 Signature's founding artistic director James Houghton said in a Sept.
 19 statement, "We are thrilled to be underway with Residency Five.
 It has always been Signature's intention to support new and mid-career playwrights as they build a body of work.
 Annie Baker, Will Eno, Katori Hall, Kenneth Lonergan and Regina Taylor are the ideal first group of writers.
 Each is an accomplished and fascinating storyteller who has left an indelible mark on the American theatre landscape.
 We can't wait to have them with us at Signature Center and welcome them into this ever growing community of writers."

 In addition to the Residency One and Residency Five programs, Signature will also expand the company's Legacy Program, which "is a homecoming for past Signature Playwrights-in-Residence with a production of a premiere or signature play."